granthbr/docker/mule-mmc/README.md

 ===============

 This project contains a Dockerfile for the deployment and packaging of a Mule ESB Management Console with Docker.
+I've adapted thie from cpoepke/docker to suit the requirements of my project.
+One differenece is that I expanded the mmc and the esb into their own directories.

 Preparing the Docker image
 ---------------